 ● VERSATILITY

-Generally means "wide-ranging usage", but here refers to "ease of replenishing ammo during mission."
+Generally means "wide-ranging usage", but here refers to "ease of replenishing ammo during a mission."

 Powerful "magnum ammo" is effective against creatures and B.O.W.'s possessing tough outer skin and high durability.
 This ammo's very difficult to secure in Japan.

-As a result, focus was given to handguns that use "9mm Parabellum bullets", which has a high penetration rate and is relatively easy to replenish ammo anywhere.
-9mm Parabellum bullets can be found not only in urban gun shops, but also in ordinary households with handguns for self-defense.
+As a result, focus was given to handguns that use the "9mm Parabellum bullet", which has a high penetration rate and is a relatively easy ammo to replenish anywhere.
+9mm Parabellum rounds can be found not only in urban gun shops, but also in ordinary households with handguns for self-defense.

 ● CERTAINTY